anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 ##### What NOT to log
 Security audit logs must NOT contain:
-* Authentication credentials, even if encrypted (ex. password);
+* Authentication credentials, even if encrypted (ex. password) (sec.mon.019);
 * Keystone Token;
 * Proprietary or Sensitive Personal Information.

 #### 6.3.7.3 Where to Log
-* Where technically feasible, events MUST be recorded on the device (e.g. VM, physical node, etc.) where the event occurs.
+* The logs must be store in an external system (sec.mon018), in a manner where the event can be linked to the resource on which it occurred.
-* Where it is not technically feasible to record the event on the resource on which it occurs, then the operational use of another resource like a centralized log repository must record the event in a manner where the event can be linked to the resource on which it occurred.
+* Where technically feasible, events MUST be recorded on the device (e.g. VM, physical node, etc.) where the event occurs, if the external logging system is not available (sec.mon.021).

 #### 6.3.7.4 Required Fields
 The security audit log must contain at minimum the following fields (sec.mon.001) where applicable and technically feasible: